Skip to main content

 Instructions

 Spawn a Godot project as a child process with stdout/stderr captured.
-This is the preferred entry to runtime tools — use whenever MCP can launch the game itself.
 Required before take_screenshot, simulate_input, get_ui_elements, run_script, or get_debug_output.
-For a Godot process you launched yourself (debugger attached, custom flags, IDE run), use attach_project instead.
+For a Godot process you launched yourself, use attach_project instead.
 Verifies MCP bridge readiness before returning success.
+Returns plain-text status with the assigned bridge port.
 Call stop_project when done.
-Errors if projectPath is not a Godot project or another run is already active.
+Errors if projectPath is not a Godot project or another session is already active.

 Input Schema